dprint/dprint-plugin-exec/README.md

   - You may have associations match multiple binaries in order to format a file with multiple binaries instead of just one.
 The order in the config file will dictate the order the formatting occurs in.
 - `stdin` - If the text should be provided via stdin (default: `true`)
 - `cwd` - Current working directory to use when launching this command (default: dprint's cwd or the root `cwd` setting if set)
+- `cacheKeyFiles` - A list of paths (relative to `cwd`) to files used to automatically compute a `cacheKey`.
+This allows automatic invalidation of dprint's incremental cache when any of these files are changed.

 Command templates (ex. see the prettier example above):